Watch a Wild Animal Cam

-When your kids come home from school, have the computer going with a streaming eagle camera.
-They can watch an eagle mama or papa for 20 minutes while they eat their after-school snack.
+When your kids come home from school, have the computer going with a streaming wild animal camera.
+For example, they can watch an eagle mama or papa for 20 minutes while they eat their after-school snack.
 If you do this several days a week, the kids will start to notice changes in the nest and have questions.

 Start a Garden

 You don’t have to get all fancy with this.
 We like going to our local garden center and picking up already started veggies for the immediate benefit of seeing the plant already partly grown.
 If you take your children, you’ll be surprised how opinionated they are about what they want to grow.
-Make it a 10 minute shopping trip — don’t fuss.
+Make it a 110-minuteshopping trip — don’t fuss.